 Type One — The Reformer

-If this is your default personality type, serenity is the “virtue of the spirit” that is the most readily available.
+If this is your default personality type, serenity is the “virtue of the spirit,” which is the most readily available.
 The Reformer, type one, has a passion for order.
 Because the world is not orderly but sometimes chaotic, serenity grounds this type.
-It enables the “type one” to move more freely toward “type seven.”
-They learn to embrace and appreciate what they are and have the freedom to move to type four to the balance of Thankfulness.
+It enables “type ones” to move more freely toward “type seven.”
+They learn to embrace and appreciate what they are and are free to move to type four to the balance of Thankfulness.

 Type Two — The Helper

 Type two.
 These are the helpers of the world.
 Love is the natural virtue to resolve here.
 This expansiveness enables the movement to the balance of Thankfulness at four.
 It also provides stability to move in the direction of integration to point eight, where strength becomes Mindfulness.

 The achiever longs to open their hearts to Joyfulness.
 It’s the discovery that joy exists beyond and despite achievements.
 This virtue of the spirit enables movement to type six, where Blissfulness is the key to calming anxiousness.
 It also provides the road to type nine, where happiness anchors life.